-In 5 minutes, at the end of this article, you will have a much clearer idea about the convenience of investing in gold.
+In 5 minutes, at the end of this article, you will have a much clearer idea about the opportunity of buying gold as an investment.

 I have added a section explaining how to find cheap gold, in which countries to spot it and whether it is worthwhile or not.